ShadowDev01/Paramx/README.md

 *  --cn                  count and sort descending with numbers
 *  -T                    Tag parameter to show where it found
 *  -A                    do all -a -i -s -f -p -w
+*  --silent              do not print additional information (default: false)

 # save switches:
 *  -o, --output          save output in file